Statesboro, Georgia

-Statesboro is the largest city and county seat of Bulloch County, Georgia, United States, located in the southeastern part of the state.
+Statesboro is the most populous city in and the county seat of Bulloch County, Georgia, United States.
+Located in the southeastern part of the state, its population was 33,438 at the 2020 census.
+It is the principal city of the Statesboro micropolitan area, which had 81,099 residents, and is part of the Savannah–Hinesville–Statesboro combined statistical area.

-Statesboro is home to the flagship campus of Georgia Southern University and is part of the Savannah–Hinesville–Statesboro Combined Statistical Area.
-As of 2018, the Statesboro Micropolitan Statistical Area, which consists of Bulloch County, had an estimated population of 74,722.
-The city had an estimated 2019 population of 32,954.
-Statesboro is the largest Micropolitan Statistical Area in Georgia.
-It is the largest city in the Magnolia Midlands Region.

 The city was chartered in 1803, starting as a small trading community providing basic essentials for surrounding cotton plantations.
-This drove the economy throughout the 19th century, both before and after the U.S. Civil War.

-In 1906, Statesboro and area leaders joined to bid for and win the First District A&M School, a land grant college that eventually developed into Georgia Southern University.
+This drove the economy throughout the 19th century, both before and after the American Civil War.
+In 1906, Statesboro was selected as the home of the First District A&M School, a land grant college that eventually developed into Georgia Southern University.

 Statesboro inspired the blues song "Statesboro Blues", written by Blind Willie McTell in the 1920s, and covered in a well-known version by the Allman Brothers Band.
 In 2017, Statesboro was selected in the top three of the national America's Best Communities competition and was named one of nine Georgia "live, work, play" cities by the Georgia Municipal Association.